How to make a music video in 3 steps

 Can I make a music video using AI?

 Yes!
 You can make a music video using AI with Renderforest’s AI video generator.
-This video editing software allows you to proceed with two flows.
-You can generate a video by typing up an idea for it before going to the editing page where you can make your desired tweaks to the text, the tone and coloring, and the overall look and feel of the music video.
+This video editing software allows you to generate a video by typing up an idea or script for it before going to the editing page, where you can make your desired tweaks to the text, visuals, and other elements of the music video.

 How much does it cost to make a music video?